rchartra/NcCut/paper.md

 ## Cut

-Using CutView, users can mark out transects onto loaded images or NetCDF4 data and plot the results using two tools:
+Using NcCut, users can mark out transects onto loaded images or NetCDF4 data and plot the results using two tools:

 The first is the simple transect tool, where users can click on two endpoints and a line will be drawn between them (Figure 2a).
 If the loaded file is an image, the mean of the RGB values of each pixel along that line will be selected.
 The pixels are